15 April 2014

 The entire venture is student-led with ideas for all four sites coming from the student community with an emphasis around reducing environmental impact by growing vegetables, improving biodiversity and using recycled materials in green areas.
 People from the local communities will be welcome to visit the transformed areas on campus and surplus grown food will be offered to local food banks.

 The SU Green Ladder project is an on-going initiative and new volunteers are welcome to join in and bring their own ideas to the project.
-For more information about getting involved you can visit the Green Ladder blog or watch a student made film about the project.
+For more information about getting involved you can watch a student made film about the project.